MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

 ---
 # Accelerated Networking

-On regular networking, all traffic entering and leaving a virtual machine (VM) goes between the host and the virtual switch.
+On synthetic networking, all traffic entering and leaving a virtual machine (VM) goes between the host and the virtual switch.
 The virtual switch provides all policy enforcement for network traffic, including network security groups, access control lists, isolation, and other network virtualized services.

 Accelerated Networking offloads all network policies applied by the virtual switch, instead applying them using the hardware.
 When the hardware applies policies, the VM network interface (NIC) can forward network traffic directly to the VM.
 The NIC also bypasses the host and the virtual switch while maintaining all policies applied in the host.